 The COVID-19 pandemic has driven use of the words “kit” and “reagent”.
-I completely feel for you if you still have no real idea of what is meant by the labels in any given story.
+I completely feel for you if you still have no real idea of what is meant by these words in any given story.
 But be confuddled no longer!
 You will soon be as hip in this lingo of the lab as anyone can be.
-Let’s explore these terms as they apply severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) testing, which is all about detecting a tiny bit of the unique genetic sequence that makes this virus different from that virus and different from a cabbage.
-If it’s present in our respiratory tract swab specimen or course.
+Let’s explore kits and reagents as they apply to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) testing, which is all about detecting a tiny bit of the unique genetic sequence that makes this virus different from that virus and different from a cabbage.
+If it’s present in our respiratory tract swab specimen of course.

-Before we get to those two words though, I’m going to walk you through the process we use to test a suspect person’s specimen for SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), the virus that causes coronavirus disease 2019 (COVID-19).
+Before we get to kits and reagents though, I’m going to walk you through the process we use to test a suspect person’s specimen for SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2), the virus that causes coronavirus disease 2019 (COVID-19).

 The sample: extracting the wheat from the chaff